-Though the T$_{2u}$ state has a total winding number zero, it belongs to a second-order TSC state\cite{benalcazar2017quantized, PhysRevB.96.245115, PhysRevLett.119.246402, schindler2018higher, PhysRevB.97.205136, Onoeaaz8367, Schindlereaat0346, PhysRevLett.119.246401, PhysRevLett.110.046404, PhysRevLett.121.096803, PhysRevLett.121.186801, PhysRevLett.122.187001}.
-Moreover, as we shall show below, the second-order topological superconductivity here thoroughly stems from the pairing on the Fermi surfaces and is protected by the mirror symmetry intrinsically.
+The T$_{2u,[001]}$ state is a symmetry-breaking state from point group $O_h$ to $D_{4h}$.
+We still begin with the superconductivity on the L$_1$ Fermi surface, which can be described by a vector ${\bf d}({\bf k}) = ( \alpha k_x, \beta_1 k_y + \beta_2 k_z, \gamma_1 k_y + \gamma_2 k_z )$.
+Obviously, the L$_1$ Fermi surface contributes a winding number $w_1 = sgn(\alpha\beta_1\gamma_2 - \alpha\beta_2\gamma_1)$.
+As mentioned, the T$_{2u}$ state keeps the $C_4$ rotational symmetry.
+However, in this case, the superconducting order is $C_4$ odd, namely there is a $\pi$ phase difference between the pairing amplitude on the L$_1$, L$_3$ Fermi surfaces and the superconducting orders on the L$_2$, L$_4$ Fermi surfaces.
+Therefore, the winding numbers contributed by the four Fermi surfaces have the following relation $w_1 = -w_2 = w_3 = -w_4$, and the whole system has a total winding number $w = 0$.
+Though the T$_{2u,[001]}$ state has a total winding number zero, it belongs to a second-order TSC state\cite{benalcazar2017quantized, PhysRevB.96.245115, PhysRevLett.119.246402, schindler2018higher, PhysRevB.97.205136, Onoeaaz8367, Schindlereaat0346, PhysRevLett.119.246401, PhysRevLett.110.046404, PhysRevLett.121.096803, PhysRevLett.121.186801, PhysRevLett.122.187001, PhysRevB.97.205135, scammell2021intrinsic, li2021higher}.
+Moreover, the second-order topological superconductivity here thoroughly stems from the pairing on the Fermi surfaces and is protected by the mirror symmetry intrinsically.
 This is different from the previous studies where the second-order topological superconductivity is realized by introducing external mass domain into the edge modes of a topological insulator\cite{PhysRevLett.110.046404, PhysRevLett.121.096803, PhysRevLett.121.186801, PhysRevLett.122.187001}.
-Specifically, we consider the mirror symmetry $M_a$ which maps $(k_X, k_Y, k_Z) \mapsto (k_Y, k_X, k_Z)$ for the global frame and $(k_x, k_y, k_z) \mapsto (-k_x, k_y, k_z)$ for the local frame defined at the L$_1$ point in Fig.\ref{fig:SnTe_intro}(b).
-Moreover, $M_a$ constrains the superconducting order as $M_a \Delta(\boldsymbol{k}) M_a^T = \Delta(M_a \boldsymbol{k})$ on the L$_1$ Fermi surface.
-For such superconductivity, in each of the $\mathcal{M}_a$ invariant subspaces the particle-hole symmetry is preserved while the the time reversal symmetry is no longer maintained.
-Therefore, we can consider the mirror Chern number in the $\Gamma$L$_1$L$_3$ plane in Fig.\ref{fig:SnTe_intro}(b).
-Since the two mirror invarinat subspaces are related by the time reversal symmetry, the Chern numbers in the two subspaces are always opposite with each other, and the mirror Chern number satisfies $C_M = ( C_{+i} - C_{-i} )/2$ with $\pm i$ the eigenvalues of $M_a$.
-It is easy to check the superconductivity on the L$_1$ Fermi surface contributes mirror Chern number $1$ or $-1$.
-Besides the L$_1$ Fermi surface, the L$_3$ Fermi surface also has contributions to the mirror Chern number as indicated in Fig.\ref{fig:SnTe_intro}(b).
-Considering that L$_1$ and L$_3$ are related by the $C_2$ rotational symmetry under which the superconducting order keeps invariant, it is obvious to conclude that the superconductivity on the L$_3$ Fermi surface contributes the same mirror Chern number with the L$_1$ Fermi surface.
-Therefore, the SC has $| C_M | = 2$ on the $\Gamma$L$_1$L$_3$ plane.
+Specifically, the second-order topological superconductivity is protected by the even mirror Chern number defined according to the $M_a$ and $C_4 M_a C_4^{-1}$ mirror symmetries, namely the mirror Chern numbers in the $\Gamma$L$_1$L$_3$ plane and $\Gamma$L$_2$L$_4$ plane.
+The analysis for the two mirror Chern numbers are similar to that in the T$_{1u,[110]}$ state in the above, and it turns out the mirror Chern number in the $\Gamma$L$_1$L$_3$ plane (the $\Gamma$L$_2$L$_4$ plane) is $| C_M | = 2$ ($| C_M | = 2$).
+A more detailed discussion on the mirror Chern number is listed in Appendix.\ref{appendix:symmetry}.